gennadiy-gaysha/portfolio_project_2/README.md

 #### Max score panel

-- Depicts 15 highes historical scores alongs with the date and time they were gained.
+- Depicts 15 highes historical scores along with the date and time they were gained.
 - To return to the game panel, there is a button "Back to play" located at the bottom of the panel.
     <br>